Have you ever repeatedly experienced the following at work:

-If you have, you’ve been bullied.
-Yet, none of the behaviors listed above are illegal.
+If so, you’ve been bullied.
+Unfortunately, none of the behaviors listed above are illegal.

-According to a 2017 Workplace Bullying Institute (WBI) survey, 19% of all US employees have been bullied.
+According to the Workplace Bullying Institute (WBI), 19% of all US employees have been bullying victims.
 61% of bullies are bosses, which correlates with the statistic that 65% of bullying victims are either fired or resign.

-Bullying, left unchecked, decreases workplace safety, increases absenteeism, and has an impact on employee morale.
+Bullying, left unchecked, decreases workplace safety, increases absenteeism, and impacts employee morale.
 It creates a psychological power imbalance between the person doing the bullying and their target(s).
-Once this imbalance is cemented, it’s virtually impossible to fix.
+Once the bully cements this imbalance, it’s virtually impossible to fix.

 7 Action Steps to Stop a Bully